Master Gardener Awards

 This grant was initiated in 2007 in honor of Jan McNeilan in order to provide monetary assistance to OMGA Chapters that host Quarterly Board meetings.
 These meetings are held around the state of Oregon.
 Executive Committee, Chapter Representatives, Alternate Chapter Representatives and various members of the host Chapter attend this meeting to discuss Association business, share best practices and gardening solutions, direct the various community outreach funding projects.

 If the host chapter chooses to request partial reimbursement, a letter from the County Treasurer is sent to the OMGA Treasurer with all applicable receipts attached.

 Reimbursements for up to $300 are allowable.

 Deadlines for receipt of the reimbursement are determined by the OMGA Treasurer.

 Extension Educator Grant

-The following are reference documents in Word or PDF format for the OMGA Extension Educator Grant
+The following are reference documents in PDF format for the OMGA Extension Educator Grant

 Send a Friend